matt-sheffield/html-favorite-restaurants/README.md

-# My submission for the HTML Favorite Restaurants project
+My submission for the Multi-page site CSS and HTML Lab project which is built off my original submission for the HTML Favorite Restaurants project